CatCoderr/ProtocolSidebar/README.md

 * Supports up to 30 characters per line on 1.12.2 and below
 * No character limit on 1.13 and higher
 * Supports hex colors on 1.16 and higher
+* Does not require any additional plugins on the server

 ## Adding to your project